Faith (George Michael album): Recording

 Some of the material was more graphic than Michael's previous efforts with Wham!
 One such song was "I Want Your Sex", which had three parts: the first part was titled "Rhythm 1: Lust", which was the version that would eventually be released as a single and featured electro funk influences; the second part was titled "Rhythm 2: Brass in Love", which mixed a more instrumentally-based funk live instrumentation with a smoother R&B arrangement during the verses; the third part, which was edited to be the final song on the album, was titled "Rhythm 3: A Last Request", featuring a jazz-influenced quiet storm and R&B sound combined with lyrics telling of Michael drunkenly trying to bring his lover to his bed.

 The title track began with an organ fanfare that was actually the music to Wham!'s "Freedom" played as if in a cathedral.
 After this, the song featured a rockabilly sound similar to Bo Diddley while Michael added his own style with his vocals.
 "Father Figure" originally was a dance-styled production until Michael removed the snare drums from it and kept it that way because he loved what he heard, making the song a mid-tempo R&B ballad.
 "One More Try" was a soul song in the tradition of songs by Marvin Gaye and Stevie Wonder; its lyrics tell of a man who pushes his lover away out of fear of repeating past relationships, only to accept the invitation in the end.

 "Hard Day", much like the first two parts of "I Want Your Sex", was inspired by funk.
 The social commentary song "Hand to Mouth" had a slight pop and folk approach while a similar social commentary song, "Look at Your Hands", co-written by Michael and David Austin, produced a pop song with rock elements featuring a piano and saxophone.
 "Monkey" returns to the funk influences of some of the other songs.
 A remix of the song by Jimmy Jam and Terry Lewis brings a new jack swing approach to the original.
 "Kissing a Fool" is a jazz-influenced ballad with lyrics solemnly describing a breakup.

-The synthesizers used by Michael on the album include the Yamaha DX7, Roland S-50, Roland D-50 and Roland Juno-106 (used for most synthesized bass parts and strings).
+The synthesisers used by Michael on the album include the Yamaha DX7, Roland S-50, Roland D-50 and Roland Juno-106 (used for most synthesised bass parts and strings).
 Drum machines were a LinnDrum (Michael's main drum machine on the album—not the Linn 9000), Roland TR-808 and a Yamaha RX-5, while drum parts were played on a Pearl drum kit ("Look at Your Hands") and Roland Octapad.
 Engineer Chris Porter's Greengate DS3 sampler was sometimes used in conjunction the Linn for certain drum sounds, although the Linn's sounds were what Michael preferred.
-Non-synthesized parts were played by Michael on a Fender Precision Bass.
+Non-synthesised parts were played by Michael on a Fender Precision Bass.